Cray-HPE/docs-csm/operations/image_management/Upload_and_Register_an_Image_Recipe.md

    drwxr-xr-x 3 root root    18 Feb  4 21:15 root
    ```

-   The contents of this file must be valid yaml containing the keyword `template_files`.
+   The contents of this file must be valid YAML, containing the keyword `template_files`.
 The `template_files` keyword
    must contain a list of files to be templated within the image recipe archive.

    ``` bash